-While Memorial Day is seen by many as the official start of summer, there is more to May 25th than pool openings and cookouts.
-Have fun with your families and friends, and please remember to pause and reflect on those who have fought and died for our nation.
+While Memorial Day is seen by many as the official start of summer, there is more to the day than pool openings and cookouts.
+Having fun with your families and friends is important, but of equal importance is taking a moment to reflect on those who have fought and died for our nation.
 Read about the history of Memorial Day.

-TSA Pre✓® for U.S. Armed Forces: TSA offers TSA Pre✓® expedited screening to all members of the U.S. Armed Forces.
-Cadets and midshipmen of the U.S. Military Academy, Naval Academy, Coast Guard Academy and Air Force Academy are also eligible to receive TSA Pre✓® screening benefits.
+TSA Pre✓® for U.S. Armed Forces: All members of the U.S. Armed Forces, including those serving in the Reserves and National Guard are entitled to TSA Pre✓®expedited screening at no cost at select airports when flying on participating airlines.
+Cadets and midshipmen of the U.S. Military Academy, Naval Academy, Coast Guard Academy and Air Force Academy are also eligible to receive TSA Pre✓®screening benefits.
+Use your Department of Defense identification number when making flight reservations.
 Accompanying family members ages 12 and under can be processed through expedited screening as well.
-To participate, enter the DoD ID number in the known traveler number field while making flight reservations.
-Learn about the requirements and additional screening information.
-If you’re traveling this summer as a member of the U.S. Armed Forces, read this post for tips to ease your travel.
+Learn about TSA Pre✓®.

-Prepare for security: Have an acceptable ID and boarding pass out and remove large electronics including laptops and the 3-1-1 compliant liquids bag, from carry-on baggage.
+Prepare for Security: Have an acceptable ID and boarding pass out and available for examination, and also remove large electronics including laptops and the 3-1-1 compliant liquids bag, from carry-on baggage.

 TSA Recognized Locks: Read about TSA recognized locks when locking your checked bags.

-Check for prohibited items: Use the “Can I bring my…” tool to check what items are allowed/ not allowed in carry-on and checked luggage.
-Smartphone users can easily download the “My TSA” app to quickly find helpful information about TSA policies and procedures.
+Check for Prohibited Items: Use the “Can I bring my…” tool to check what items are allowed and not allowed in carry-on and checked luggage.

 Traveling With Children: Did you know that children 12 and under can keep their shoes on?
 If you’re going on a family trip this summer, be sure to read more tips on traveling with children.